 8. Green Streets Guidelines.
-A multi-disciplinary City staff team shall develop Green Streets Guidelines to support this policy.
-The Guidelines shall reflect national best practices and metrics, as well as green infrastructure goals referenced in Imagine Austin.
+A multi-disciplinary City staff team shall develop specific Green Streets principles, guidelines, and metrics.
+The guidelines shall reflect national best practices as well as green infrastructure goals referenced in Imagine Austin.
 They shall address roadway-design related stormwater infrastructure and management, for both water quality and runoff volume; the linking of trails and greenbelts with roadway networks; and other relevant sustainability, environmental and ecosystem goals.

-The development of Green Streets Guidelines and metrics shall be overseen by the Imagine Austin Green Infrastructure Priority Program Team.
+The integration of Green Streets principles and metrics shall be overseen by the Imagine Austin Green Infrastructure Priority Program Team, in coordination with the Compact and Connected Priority Program Team.
 They shall be administered as an integral part of street design and project reviews.

 - 9. Staff Training.
 The City will provide information and training on this Complete Streets policy and its principles, and best practices for implementation, to relevant City staff across departments within 150 days of policy adoption.
 Continuing education inclusive of all aspects of this policy shall be provided on an annual basis.
 The training materials shall be offered to regional and City partner agencies. - 10.
 Outreach and Education.
-The City and partner organizations will provide ongoing public information and education about Complete Streets to Austin residents, community groups and leaders, and transportation, planning, engineering and real estate professionals.
+The City and partner organizations will provide ongoing public information and education about Complete Streets to Austin residents; community groups and leaders; transportation, planning, design and engineering professionals; and the private development community.
 The City will meet at least annually with representatives of Capital Metropolitan Transit Authority, Travis County, Central Texas Regional Mobility Authority and TxDOT to review best practices in Complete Streets Implementation and evaluate cross-agency efforts.

 - 11. Metrics for Evaluation.
-Complete Streets Policy metrics will be tracked and reported in coordination with metrics established for Imagine Austin implementation.
+Complete Streets Policy metrics will be tracked and reported in coordination with metrics and monitoring established for Imagine Austin implementation.
 For mobility goals, they include miles of new and improved sidewalks and bicycle facilities and number of accessible transit stops.
 Additional metrics that reflect the comprehensive goals of the policy will be developed within 12 months of policy adoption.
-Complete Streets performance metrics will be included as a section in the Imagine Austin Comprehensive Plan Annual Report. - 12.Code Amendments.
+A Complete Streets performance report will be included as a section in the Imagine Austin Comprehensive Plan Annual Report. - 12.
+Code Amendments.
 City staff will conduct a diagnosis to identify: 1) what, if any, provisions in current code or criteria are in conflict with implementation of this Complete Streets policy, or otherwise present impediments, and 2) what code and criteria amendments are needed, if any, to address impediments or to otherwise advance the implementation of the Complete Streets policy.